keenlabs/keen-gem/README.md

 report them via Github Issues.
 Or, come chat with us anytime at [users.keen.io](http://users.keen.io).
 We'd love to hear your feedback and ideas!

+### Contributing
+keen-gem is an open source project and we welcome your contributions.
+Fire away with issues and pull requests!